belgif/rest-guide-validator/readme.md

   description: Belgian Region represented by an ISO 3166-2:BE code
   x-ignore-rules:
     "cod-design": Exempt existing (ISO) code from lowerCamelCase rule
-    #"rule identifier": "motivation for ignoring the rule"  (rule identifier can be found in violiation error message)
+    #"rule identifier": "motivation for ignoring the rule"  (rule identifier can io found in violiation error message)
   type: string
   enum:
     - BE-BRU